Docker Image

 This command will run the registry/name:tag

-image and runs the commend
+image and run the commend

 inside it.
 You can add -u uid